hks-epod/paydash/README.md

 We're using semi-colons and comma-last.
 No rhyme or reason; and some of the hapi [code convention guidelines](http://hapijs.com/styleguide).

 ## Running the server locally

-To run the server locally you should have `node`, `npm`, `mongodb` installed.
-You need to have copy of config file in `config/config.js` as well as GA key file in `config/keys/gakey.json`
+ - Install  `node`, `npm`, `mongodb`
+ - Ask an admin for a copy of `config.js` and place it in /config folder.
+ - For running monitoring service ask admin for copy of Google analytics service account key file and place it in `config/keys/`
+ - Run these commands

 ```sh